 - Sufficient wattage for quick heat-up times - ideally 2400 watts or higher

 - Anti scale system to prevent damaging limescale build-up

 - Large water capacity - the bigger the better for power users

 Read through our steam generator iron reviews to find the perfect one for your needs.

-Here is a quick summary version of our exclusive steam irons buyers guide
+Here is a quick summary version of our exclusive buyers guide - read the full version here

 Measured in grams per minute, continuous steam is a constant output; a steam shot is a higher, short burst

 Ceramic or stainless steel are best and give smoother gliding and are more scratch resistant

 In addition to the basic temperature presets, some irons can regulate temperature and steam for different fabric types

 The higher the watts the quicker the iron heats up